DavidKilty/Project5/README.md

 ### Night Spot's development is built on several inspirations and open-source resources.

+### Documentation and Guides

-The below documentation provided extensive guidance and allowed me the integrate required technologies
+The below official documentation provided detailed guidance, enabling the integration of essential technologies and frameworks into the project:

- 1. Stripe
- 2. Django
- 3. Brevo
+  1. Stripe Documentation - Helped with setting up and managing secure payment processing, webhooks, and Stripe Checkout sessions.
+  2. Django Documentation - Served as a comprehensive guide for implementing the backend framework, user authentication, and data modeling.
+  3. Brevo (Sendinblue) API Documentation - Assisted in integrating the newsletter signup functionality for user engagement.

+### Troubleshooting and Enhancement Resources

-The below resources helped trouble shoot, integrate and enhance my code
+The below resources were instrumental in troubleshooting code issues, learning best practices, and enhancing functionality:

- 1. Stack Overflow
+ 1. Stack Overflow - Helped resolve specific coding challenges and provided community-driven insights into best practices.
- 2. Real Python
+ 2. Real Python - Offered in-depth tutorials and examples for Django development and advanced Python techniques.
- 3. W3Schools
+ 3. W3Schools - Provided a reference for front-end technologies, including HTML, CSS, and JavaScript.

 ### Libraries Utilized